wp-plugins/two-factor-authentication/readme.txt

 == Description ==

 Secure WordPress login with this two factor authentication.
 Users for whom it is enabled will require a one-time code in order to log in.
+From the authors of <a href="https://updraftplus.com/">UpdraftPlus - WP's #1 backup/restore plugin</a>.

 Features (see the "Screenshots" for more information):